Stevo5o/OCA-Java-Programmer/README.md

 + ">=" Greater than or equal to
 + "<" Less than
 + "<=" Less than or equal to

+*If either operand is a String , the + operator becomes a String concatenation operator.
+If both operands are numbers, the + operator is the addition operator.*

 ## Resources